What is a dead man's switch for people?

 Employees in production handle various tools, machines, robots and means of transportation.
 Carelessness, lack of safety precautions or incorrect operation can lead to serious injuries when handling these resources.
 In addition, handling special gases, vapors and dust can lead to unconsciousness or injuries due to explosive reactions.

-By equipping employees with an emergency system, an accident can be quickly identified and reported despite working alone due to shift work or the vastness of the production halls.
+By equipping employees with a dead man's switch, an accident can be detected and reported quickly despite working alone due to shift work or the vastness of the production halls.
 Important minutes are not lost when providing first aid.

 Logistics